 52.75.10 Receipted bill, William G. Jones to Henry Latimer for repairing and varnishing a bureau, ten knobs, and key, Wilmington, 1838.

-pass for John Latimer and family at Gate 1 on the
+John Latimer and family at Gate 1 on the

 53.75.13 Receipted bill (printed) for postage, Wilmington Post Office to H. Latimer, March 31, 1839.

 52.75.1 Receipted bill (printed, with picture of stove), Griffin and File, Stove Manufactory at No. 18 Market St. to Mr. Latimer for coal stove, etc., Wilmington, 1839.
 Warranty printed at bottom of the bill.

 52.75.2 Printed receipt, Lewis Wilson to Henry Latimer for a copy of the Wilmington Directory, Oct.
 13, 1845.